 waking them up and opening the door for the morning relief.
 So much so that I fix my coffee first and get set to go outside with them to watch them excitedly, romp around the yard.
 Yesterday things were going great on the usual romp, until, they saw something in the woods.
 I questioned who would appear, a Bad dog or Good dog.

-When the door flies open in the morn it is always entertaining to watch Deacon and Winnie fight to see who makes it out the door first.
+When the door flies open in the morn it is always entertaining to watch Deacon and Wyni fight to see who makes it out the door first.
 They both sprint as fast as possible and head to the huge maple where daily reside the squirrels stealing seeds from the bird feeder.
 Like clockwork, the squirrels hear the door click and take off running.
 The kids chase them to the trunk of the maple and 100% of the time, the squirrels make their way up the tree easily escaping.
 I chuckle the same way each time with a no-harm no-foul response.

 But on this day, there was an extra treat.
 Deer!
 Who can resist a deer chase?
-The kids sprinted off the woods and I yelled NO!!!.
-Winnie instinctively slammed on the brakes and looked at me with an uh-oh expression.
+The kids sprinted off into the woods as I yelled NOOOooo!!!.
+Wyni instinctively slammed on the brakes and looked at me with an uh-oh expression.
 But not Deacon.
-Using the excuse of being unable to stop his 140 pounds at once and not hearing, due to the black fur covering his ears I guess, he kept on sprinting.
-Winnie decided, if he is allowed to go, so am I. She turned her head bac around and resumed the chase to catch her partner in crime.
+Using the excuse of being unable to stop his 140 pounds at once or not hearing, due to the black fur covering his ears I guess, he kept on sprinting.
+Wyni decided, if he is allowed to go, so am I. She turned her head bac around and resumed the chase to catch her partner in crime.